mantidproject/mantid/docs/source/fitfunctions/BSpline.rst

 some of the data points.
 It is not necessarily going to pass through all data points, only passing through breakpoints is gauranteed.

 An example of a fit using BSplines of order 3 can be seen in the image below, our breakpoints have been highlighted in green.
-The original dataset is in black, while the calculated fit using 4 breakpoints is in red.
+The original dataset is in black, while the calculated fit using a least-squares fit with 4 breakpoints is in red.

 .. image:: ../images/BSplineFittingExample.png
     :width: 800px